thalesvb/thalesvb.github.io/_posts/2019-09-21-abap-code-less-reuse-more-rebels-we-need-your-expertise-documented.md

 {% include post_image.md image="cnick.jpg" description="???" %}

-ABAP Language ensures that a variable always starts its lifecycle with initial value, so it doesn't make sense to clear it right after declaring it.
+ABAP Language ensures that a variable always starts its life cycle with initial value, so it doesn't make sense to clear it right after declaring it.
 Also why clear it before exiting method?
 That doesn't make sense at all in this context, but unfortunately it's not very uncommon to see both cases.
 This could make some sense with global variables and/or class attributes, but this show that bad refactoring, lazy cut/paste make or even lack of knowledge turns codes uglier.

 Languages changes, evolves and adapts, so do programming languages.
 Tables with header lines could make sense a long time ago when technology allowed only 72 characters per line and it wasn't possible to span a single statement across multiple lines, but nowadays this (obsolete for a few decades) feature create more headaches than solve problems.
 We don't write Old neither Middle English nowadays, your code shouldn't be using obsolete elements either.